ulrobix/sphinxcontrib-contentui/README.rst

 License
 -------

-sphinxcontrib-contentui is licensed under the [MIT Licence](LICENSE)
+sphinxcontrib-contentui is licensed under the MIT License